adam-the-student/FridayNight_autoplayer/README.md

 # FridayNight_autoplayer
-A python program that plays the game Friday night Funkin' automaticly
+A python program that plays the game Friday night Funkin' Based on screen capture data